gerazov/toggle-bool.nvim/README.md

 ![gif animation of plugin](./toggle-bool.gif)

-The toggle included by default is
+The toggles included by default is
 - `False` ←→ `True`
 - `false` ←→ `true`

-The toggle works for the first match on the current line after the cursor and does not change the cursor position.
+The toggle works for the first match on the current line starting at the cursor position.

 Additional toggles can be [setup](#setup) by the user.